svin24/svin24.github.io/content/blog/Framing-accessibility-in-broader-terms.md

 Intuitiveness is another important detail.
 Not everyone understands what your icons mean, for a start.
 They may not have the motor skill to hold their mouse over the button and read the tool-tip, either, and might not know that they can do that in the first place!
-Reliance on unfamiliar design langauge in general is a kind of inaccessible design.
+Reliance on unfamiliar design language in general is a kind of inaccessible design.
 Remember this icon? 💾 Flashing banner ads are also inaccessible for users with ADHD, and if we're being honest, for everyone else, too.
 Software which is not responsive on many kinds of devices (touch,